irem-naz/MultiGpu-Exploration/Step 4/README.md

 #### Splitting Data
-The splitting data process is the only part of the code that uses non-Cupy library, due to have a well-shuffled and split data to be used in the model.
+The splitting data process is the only part of the code that uses non-Cupy library, to acquire a well-shuffled and split data to be used in the model.
 Indices for the split is acquired using _sklearn_.

 ```python
 from sklearn.model_selection import train_test_split